-- (4.1) Requirement: If an engine incorporates a specific engine control strategy to reduce cold start emissions, the OBD system shall monitor the key components commanded elements/components for proper function (e.g., increased engine idle speed, mass air flow, commanded ignition timing retard idle air control valve), other than secondary air, while the control strategy is active to ensure proper operation of the control strategy.
-Secondary air systems shall be monitored under the provisions of section (f)(5). - (4.2) Malfunction Criteria: - (4.2.1) For 2010 through 2012 model year engines: - (A) The OBD system shall detect a malfunction prior to any failure or deterioration of the individual elements/components associated with the cold start emission reduction control strategy that would cause an engine's emissions to exceed 1.5 times the applicable standards.
-Manufacturers shall: - (A)(i) Establish the malfunction criteria based on data from one or more representative engine(s). - (B)(ii) Provide an engineering evaluation for establishing the malfunction criteria for the remainder of the manufacturer's product line.
-The Executive Officer shall waive the evaluation requirement each year if, in the judgment of the Executive Officer, technological changes do not affect the previously determined malfunction criteria. - (4.2.2)(B) For components where no failure or deterioration of the element/component used for the cold start emission reduction strategy could result in an engine's emissions exceeding 1.5 times the applicable standards, the individual element/component shall be monitored for proper functional response in accordance with the malfunction criteria in section (g)(3.2) while the control strategy is active. - (4.2.2) For 2013 and subsequent model year engines, the OBD system shall, to the extent feasible, detect a malfunction if either of the following occurs: - (A) Any single commanded element/component does not properly respond to the commanded action while the cold start strategy is active.
-For elements/components involving spark timing (e.g., retarded spark timing), the monitor may verify final commanded spark timing in lieu of verifying actual delivered spark timing.
-For purposes of this section, "properly respond" is defined as when the element responds: - (i) by a robustly detectable amount; and - (ii) in the direction of the desired command; and - (iii) above and beyond what the element/component would achieve on start-up without the cold start strategy active (e.g., if the cold start strategy commands a higher idle engine speed, a fault must be detected if there is no detectable amount of engine speed increase above what the system would achieve without the cold start strategy active); - (B) Any failure or deterioration of the cold start emission reduction control strategy that would cause an engine's emissions to be equal to or above 1.5 times the applicable standards.
-For this requirement, the OBD system shall either monitor the combined effect of the elements/components of the system as a whole (e.g., measuring air flow and modeling overall heat into the exhaust) or the individual elements/components (e.g., increased engine speed, commanded final spark timing) for failures that cause engine emissions to exceed 1.5 times the applicable standards.
+- (4.1) Requirement: If an engine incorporates a specific engine control strategy to reduce cold start emissions, the OBD system shall monitor the key components (e.g., idle air control valve), other than secondary air, while the control strategy is active to ensure proper operation of the control strategy.
+Secondary air systems shall be monitored under the provisions of section (f)(5). - (4.2) Malfunction Criteria: - (4.2.1) The OBD system shall detect a malfunction prior to any failure or deterioration of the individual components associated with the cold start emission reduction control strategy that would cause an engine's emissions to exceed 1.5 times the applicable standards.
+Manufacturers shall: - (A) Establish the malfunction criteria based on data from one or more representative engine(s). - (B) Provide an engineering evaluation for establishing the malfunction criteria for the remainder of the manufacturer's product line.
+The Executive Officer shall waive the evaluation requirement each year if, in the judgment of the Executive Officer, technological changes do not affect the previously determined malfunction criteria. - (4.2.2) For components where no failure or deterioration of the component used for the cold start emission reduction strategy could result in an engine's emissions exceeding 1.5 times the applicable standards, the individual component shall be monitored for proper functional response in - 50 accordance with the malfunction criteria in section (g)(4.2) while the control strategy is active.